The G8TMV CTCSS encoder board

 and didn't want to lose any existing functionality.
 Some internet research gave me some ideas and I decided to design and build my own CTCSS tone encoder board as a project.
-The boards have and 5mm high, it is a major update to the Rev 3 board with
+The boards have and 5mm high, it is a minor update to the Rev 4 board with

-The board comprises a voltage regulator, an MSP430 micro controller to generate the tone output and control the functionality of the system, an active filter to turn the voltage ladder from the 3-bit DAC into a sine wave and a trim pot to allow setting of the output level, plus a few plus a few ancillary parts to make it all work.
+The board comprises a voltage regulator, an MSP430 micro controller to generate the tone output and control the functionality of the system, an active filter to turn the voltage ladder from the 3-bit DAC into a sine wave and a trim pot to allow setting of the output level, plus a few ancillary parts to make it all work.

 There is provision for 'Up' and 'Down' buttons, a buzzer and led for the sidetone and a PTT input.

 The encoder is designed to run from 6 - 15v and draws approx 9mA.
 It makes sense to have the supply line switched so that tones are not generated during simplex operation.
 The tone output is only active when the PTT input is grounded.

 The tone encoder will generate any of the standard CTCSS tones used

-Each time the control push button is pressed the encoder moves to the next tone tone is selected, and at power up, the LED annunciates the code letter for the tone in morse code.
+Each time the 'Up' push button is pressed the encoder moves to the next tone tone is selected, and at power up, the LED annunciates the code letter for the tone in morse code.

-A tone can be made the default by pressing and holding the push button until the LED flashes once.
+A tone can be made the default by pressing and holding the 'Up' push button until the LED flashes once.
 This stores the currently selected value in the micro controller